 Under Statements of Financial Accounting Standards (SFAS) No. 131, "Disclosures about Segments of an Enterprise and Related Information" segment information is presented under the management approach.
 The management approach designates the internal organization that is used by management for making operating decisions and assessing performance as the source of the Company' reportable segments.
 SFAS 131 also requires disclosures about products and services, geographic areas and major customers.
 The Company is organized into nine separate operating segments as defined under SFAS 131.
 However, only the ABM Janitorial, Amtech Elevator, ABM Engineering, Amtech Lighting and Ampco System Parking operating segments are reportable using the quantitative threshold criteria under SFAS 131.
-Included in other segments are ABM Service Network, American Commercial Security, CommAir Mechanical and Easterday Janitorial Supply that was sold, as previously reported, during the second quarter of fiscal year 2001.
+Included in other segments are ABM Service Network, American Commercial Security, CommAir Mechanical Services, and Easterday Janitorial Supply Company that was sold, as previously reported, during the second quarter of fiscal year 2001.
 In addition, the corporate expenses are not allocated.
-The significant increase in unallocated Corporate expenses for 2001 includes the \$20,000,000 insurance adjustment (see Footnote 2 INSURANCE) and centralization of marketing and sales expenses compared to the prior year.
-While virtually all insurance claims arise from the operating divisions, this adjustment is recorded as unallocated corporate expense.
-Had the Company allocated the insurance adjustment among the divisions, the reported pre-tax operating profits of the divisions, as a whole, would have been reduced by \$20,000,000 with an equal and offsetting change to unallocated Corporate expenses and therefore no change to consolidated pre-tax earnings.
+The significant increase in unallocated Corporate expenses for 2001 includes the \$20 million insurance adjustment mentioned previously and centralization of marketing and sales expenses compared to the prior year.
 All of these segments are distinct business units.
 They are managed separately because of their unique services, technology and marketing requirements.
-Nearly 100% of the operations and related revenues are within the United States and no single customer accounts for more than 5% of sales.
+Nearly 100% of the operations and related revenues are within the United States and no single customer accounts for more than 10% of sales.